The next generation of your SOAR doesn’t have to be a re-platform.

 Morpheus AI produces documentation for every autonomous decision: evidence trees, logic chains, and confidence scores.
 The artifacts support audit and reporting requirements under GDPR, EU AI Act, NIS2, SEC, and CISA.
 Every AI action is traceable and every decision is explainable.
 D3 Security is SOC 2 Type II certified and ISO 27001 certified.

-D3 Security is not affiliated with Palo Alto Networks or Cortex XSOAR.
-All trademarks are the property of their respective owners.
-This comparison reflects publicly available information and our team’s evaluation as of May 2026.
+D3 Security is not affiliated with Palo Alto Networks.
+Cortex XSOAR, XSIAM, AgentiX, and Demisto are trademarks of their respective owners.
+This comparison reflects publicly available information and our team’s evaluation as of June 2026.